A good Healthy environment for Hedgehogs

 CHESTERGATE ALLOTMENTS: COVID-19 EMERGENCY MEASURES

 It is essential that no un-authorised people are allowed onto the plots for the duration of this emergency.
 If you see non-allotment individuals, dog walkers etc anywhere on site please report them to the Allotment Warden or Parish Clerk.
 We cannot police the site but we can all reduce risks of infection.

 If there is unauthorised use of this site it may have to be closed.

-The Compost Loo and Allotment hut are CLOSED to reduce infection.
+The Compost Loo and Allotment hut are now open.
+Please use sanitiser for door locks.

-BCCS is CLOSED.
-Do NOT deposit green waste; compost on your plot; allotment tenants may take unsieved compost as before
+BCCS is now open 10-1pm Saturday.
+Do compost on your plot unless you are a BCCS member; allotment tenants may take unsieved compost as before

 ALLOTMENT TENANTS should take the following precautionary measures:

 - Do not wash hands or use detergents in the water tanks and please pay attention to notice boards in a changing situation.